devorarosner/NannyContractMaker/README.md

 # NannyContractMaker
-# creates a data base of nannys, kid, mothers and contracts and allows you to create contracts and see other details about the data base
+# creates a data base of nannys, kids, mothers and contracts and allows you to create contracts and see other details about the data base